1DocWay/implementation-dash/README.md

 3. Click on "Manage Developer Apps"
 4. You will see a section called "Personal Access Tokens".
 Click on "Create a New Personal Access Token".
 5. Fill in a description for the token, and hit "Create".
 You will be given a token to copy and paste.
 Note that you will not be shown this token again.
 6. Copy and paste the token into a new text file.
-Save this file in the same directory as the script.
+Save this file in the root directory of this project.
 Make sure to use the file extension ".txt".

 ### Running the script